 MYTH #2: I do not need life insurance since I’ll be dead, so why should I care?

 This is a common myth that many people buy into.
 Although you may not require the insurance money once you move away, a lack of insurance may leave your grieving spouse in a terrible financial bind.
-And, in certain countries, your loved ones can inherit your debt — leaving them in dire financial straits.
+And, in certain countries, your loved ones can inherit your debt – leaving them in dire financial straits.
 You have insurance on your cell phone…why not your life!
-There are some insurance products which could also pay you for chronic, critical as well as terminal illnesses.
-It’s worth your time to investigate and buy the best life insurance policy for you.
+It’s not like you’d have to go to the company headquarters and stand in line for hours for an appointment like it was done in the earlier day.
+The boon of technology has made selling life insurance much easier, with companies using digital agents, self-service portals, and other similar tools that can make getting an insurance policy a quick yet well-informed process.
+You would not even need to leave your house, much less stand in any queue.
+There are some insurance products that could also pay you for chronic, critical as well as terminal illnesses.
+It’s worth your time to check this out and buy the best life insurance policy for you.

 MYTH #3: You have to be rich to invest.